-In the context of the GSP preferences, Myanmar with other ASEAN LDCs should prepare a document clearly outlining the improvements that Japan may make on the product specific rules of origin and on cumulation.
-This document should be submitted on 29 April as agreed last November 2018 to the WTO Committee on Rules of Origin (CRO) and discussed during the CRO meeting of 15-16 May.
-Such action should be followed by an official visit of the ASEAN LDCs to the Ministry of industry and Trade and Ministry of Finance in Tokyo during the fall to secure follow up and commitment in adopting a reform of rules of origin under the Japanese GSP
+In the context of the GSP preferences, Myanmar with other ASEAN LDCs should prepare a document on the basis of the submission already made by the WTO LDC Group67 clearly outlining the improvements that Japan may make on the product-specific rules of origin and on cumulation.
+This document should be submitted at the next CRO meetings.
+Such action should be followed by an official visit of the ASEAN LDCs to the Ministry of industry and Trade and Ministry of Finance in Tokyo as soon as possible to secure follow up and commitment in adopting a reform of rules of origin under the Japanese GSP.

-In a parallel fashion, Myanmar and ASEAN LDCs should begin to study the possibility to have a series of bilateral FTAs with Japan that are providing better market access than the present Japanese GSP, the ASEAN FTAs and RCEP.
+In parallel, Myanmar and ASEAN LDCs should begin to study the possibility of participating in a series of bilateral FTAs with Japan that provide better market access than the present Japanese GSP, the ASEAN FTAs and RCEP.
 A study should be conducted in this regard to compare the different concessions that Japan has made towards other partners to secure and argue for better preferential margins when negotiating as ASEAN LDCs.

-On the basis of the abovementioned findings and analysis the following recommendations are made:
+On the basis of the above-mentioned findings and analysis, the following recommendations are made:

-- 1. As a matter of priority, Myanmar and other ASEAN LDCs with the assistance development partners take advantage of the set agenda of the LDC core group on rules of origin in order to table a document to - a. highlight the changes to be made in the product specific rules of origin of the GSP of japan; - b. request to expand the scope of Japan cumulation provision for ASEAN to include Myanmar; - c. take the opportunity of the CRO to open a dialogue on better rules of origin for ASEAN LDC under the different trade arrangements currently being negotiated like RCEP or in the near future a bilateral Japan-ASEAN FTA. - 2.
-Myanmar should carry out a comparative study on the different FTAs entered by Japan to secure and argue better trade preferences and determining the content of possible close trade relations with Japan.
+- (a) As a matter of priority, Myanmar and other ASEAN LDCs with the assistance development partners should take advantage of the set agenda of the LDC core group on rules of origin in order to table a document: - (i) To highlight the changes to be made in the product-specific rules of origin of the GSP of Japan; - (ii) To request to expand the scope of Japan cumulation provision for ASEAN to include Myanmar; - (iii) To take the opportunity of the CRO to open a dialogue on better rules of origin for ASEAN LDCs under the different trade arrangements currently being negotiated, such as RCEP or in the near future a revision of the rules of origin under the ASEAN Japan FTA or better a bilateral Japan-ASEAN LDCs FTA; - (b) Myanmar should carry out a comparative study on the different FTAs entered by Japan to secure and argue for better trade preferences and to determine the content of possible close trade relations with Japan.